samzipper/website-HEAL/content/authors/anjan-bhatta/_index.md

 ---
 **Postdoctoral Scholar, 2025 - present**

-**Projects:**

- - Increasing Water Productivity, Soil Carbon, and Sustainability of Integrated Multi-Crop Systems Using Field-Scale Research - funded by Foundation for Food and Agriculture Research (FFAR).
+**Project:** Increasing Water Productivity, Soil Carbon, and Sustainability of Integrated Multi-Crop Systems Using Field-Scale Research - funded by Foundation for Food and Agriculture Research (FFAR).

 **Favorite body of water:** The Marshyangdi River (Nepal)